newjersey/njwds-components-demo/demos/react-vite/README.md

 # React + Vite Demo

-This demo uses Vite to setup React, but other development environments such as Create React App should work very similarly as long as you're using client-side rendering.
+This demo uses Vite to set up React, but other development environments such as Create React App should work very similarly as long as you're using client-side rendering.

-For an example of server-side rendering, refer to the [`next-js` example](<(https://github.com/newjersey/njwds-components-demo/blob/main/demos/next-js)>)
+For an example of server-side rendering, refer to the [`next-js` example](https://github.com/newjersey/njwds-components-demo/blob/main/demos/next-js)

 ## Running the Example

 1. Make sure you're in the `demos/react-vite` directory.
-2. Run `npm install`
+2. Run `npm install`.
-3. Run `npm run dev`
+3. Run `npm run dev`.

 Use the buttons at the top of the site to switch between the defineCustomElement and package import examples.